accellionapis/api-guide/source/includes/_introduction.md

 # Introduction

-Welcome to Accellion's API Guide.
+Welcome to Accellion API Guide.

-Our RESTful Enterprise API enables you to quickly develop apps that leverage the power of the Accellion Platform.
-Developers can build custom apps tailored to specific industry and business use cases, as well as integrate with existing IT infrastructure.
+The Accellion RESTful Enterprise Public APIs enable developers to build apps designed for specific industry and business use cases, and integrate them within existing IT infrastructure.

+Currently, code sample snippets are structured in the PHP script.
+Samples in other languages such as, Python, and JavaScript, will be added subsequently.

+Code snippets can be viewed on the right panel of the project board.